-The Defendants have also received evidence from the Plaintiff's Trust and PG&E collected by those parties during the PG&E bankruptcy proceedings and Davey Tree's experts have begun their initial inspection of the evidence.
-Davey Tree has responded to all claims asserted by the Plaintiffs in these actions, denying all liability in these cases and is vigorously defending against Plaintiffs' alleged claims.
+The Defendants have received evidence from the Plaintiffs' Trust and PG&E collected by those parties prior to and during the PG&E bankruptcy proceedings and Davey Tree's experts have performed inspections of the evidence.
+Davey Tree will be seeking further discovery as well.
+Davey Tree has responded to all claims asserted by the plaintiffs in these actions, denying all liability, and is vigorously defending against plaintiffs' alleged claims.